Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ## Any plan to release a physical version ?

 Certainly not as the reasonable selling price to me would never cover my working hours, by far.
-Seeing at [Aliexpress bootlegs](https://github.com/Raphael-Boichot/Teardown-of-Neo-Geo-MVS-repros), it must be possible to tinker a reprogramed Sengoku 2 MVS quite easily by owning the correct flasher.
+Looking inside [Aliexpress bootlegs](https://github.com/Raphael-Boichot/Teardown-of-Neo-Geo-MVS-repros), it must be possible to tinker a reprogramed Sengoku 2 MVS quite easily by owning the correct flasher / adapter.
 However, the Chinese bootleggers use very baroque chips in their repros (because availability as e-waste I guess) and reprograming them requires very uncommon flashers (good luck to find one able to flash a MX26L6420 for example).
 So it's easy but requires expensive hardware.

-I would say that your best bet is that bootleggers find this repository in fact.
-I will maybe try do do an adapter board for more common chips (some big enough MX29LVXXXX) but they will be difficult to solder in return.
-I'm still not certain whether it's worth the trouble.
+I would say that your best bet is that Chinese bootleggers find this repository one day.
+I will maybe try to do an adapter board for more common chips (some big enough MX29LVXXXX) but they will be difficult to solder in return.
+I'm still not certain whether it's worth the trouble considering the excellent platform available today for emulation like the MiSTer FPGA.

 ## Final words